-ISP Teynham (Kent) has two centres, one based in Teynham and the other in Whitstable.
+ISP Teynham (Kent) has two centres, the main one based in Teynham and the other which is also part of ISP school in Whitstable.
 The multi-disciplinary team is comprised of practitioners in social work, therapy, education and foster care.
-It is managed by an experienced Registered Manager with the support of a Head of Operations (qualified in social work).
+It is managed by an experienced Registered Manager with the support of a Senior Social Worker who reports directly to the Registered Manager.
 They are responsible for overseeing all of the Centre activities and ensuring that Fostering Regulations and Standards are met or exceeded.

 The recruitment and assessment of foster parents, Panel functions, Annual Reviews and Training are administrated from the central office in Sittingbourne (Kent).
 Supervised contact and transport services can also be provided as appropriate.
-The Registered Manager ensures that all foster care placements receive the appropriate services and support, tailored to the particular circumstances of each foster family and the young person in placement.
+The Registered Manager ensures that all foster care placements receive the appropriate services and support, tailored to the circumstances of each foster family and the young person in placement.

-a) ISP Teynham (Kent)
+ISP Teynham (Kent)

-ISP Teynham and Whitstable Centres are the "hub" of the services for the child and the foster parents - each foster parent is attached to the Centre which they attend for regular discussion groups, training and other events.
-ISP Teynham (Kent) has its own complement of ISP Supervising Social Workers, Fostering Advisers, educationalist and therapists, all of whom are co-ordinated and managed by the Registered Manager, with support from the Head of Operations, who have management qualifications and experience.
+ISP Teynham Centre is the "hub" of the services for the child and the foster parents - each foster parent is attached to the Centre which they attend for regular discussion groups, training and other events.
+Teynham has dedicated Supervising Social Workers, Fostering Advisers, educationalist and therapists, all of which are co-ordinated and overseen by the Registered Manager who has management qualifications and experience.
 The Administrative support network within the centres provides a thorough framework ensuring good communication between departments at all times.

 The Centre is also used for activities for young people such as Kids Club, celebrations of various festivals throughout the year and parties.
+There is a dedicated space for therapy sessions both at Teynham and Whitstable centre.